CCappsDevelopment/whos-your-pokemon/README.md

    pip install -r requirements.txt
    ```

-3. **First-time setup**: Run the Pokémon data service to fetch all Pokémon data:
+3. **First-time setup**: Run the Pokémon data service to fetch all Pokémon data and download images:
    ```bash
    python3 data_sources/pokemon_data_service.py
    ```
-   This will create a `data_sources/pokemon_data.json` file with all Pokémon names and sprite URLs.
+   This will create a `data_sources/pokemon_data.json` file with all Pokémon names and sprite URLs, and download all Pokémon images to `assets/pokemon_images/` for faster loading.

 ## How to Run